Word equations in linear space: Abstract

 \section{Abstract}

-Word equations (in free semigroup) are an important problem on the intersection of formal languages and algebra.
-Given two sequences consisting of letters and variables we are to decide whether there is a substitution for the variables that turns this formal equation into true equality of strings.
-The exact computational complexity of this problem remains unknown, with the best known lower and upper bounds being \NPclass{} and \PSPACE, respectively.
-Recently, a novel technique of recompression was applied to this problem, simplifying the known proofs and lowering the space complexity to (nondeterministic) $\Ocomp(n \log n)$, where $n$ is the length of the input equation.
-In this paper we show that word equations are in nondeterministic linear space, thus the language of satisfiable word equations is context-sensitive.
+Satisfiability of word equations is an important problem in the intersection of formal languages and algebra: Given two sequences consisting of letters and variables we are to decide whether there is a substitution for the variables that turns this equation into true equality of strings.
+The exact computational complexity of this problem remains unknown, with the best lower and upper bounds being, respectively, \NPclass{} and \PSPACE.
+Recently, the novel technique of recompression was applied to this problem, simplifying the known proofs and lowering the space complexity to (nondeterministic) $\Ocomp(n \log n)$.
+In this paper we show that satisfiability of word equations is in nondeterministic linear space, thus the language of satisfiable word equations is context-sensitive, and by the famous Immerman–Szelepcsényi theorem: the language of unsatisfiable word equations is also context-sensitive.
 We use the known recompression-based algorithm and additionally employ Huffman coding for letters.
 The proof, however, uses analysis of how the fragments of the equation depend on each other as well as a~new strategy for nondeterministic choices of the algorithm, which uses several new ideas to limit the space occupied by the letters.